-- Do not call any child over the age of two by any condescending names.
-If you call a child a baby you might as well expect to set back your cause by several points.
+- Do not call any child over the age of two by any condescending names, such as a baby.

-- Never discipline the child in a harsh manner, particularly if it appears to contradict the methods used in the household.
-A new man in the house has to earn his status in the eyes of the child.
-If the child is a nasty little heathen let his mother handle it.
-He is just testing you anyway.
+Never discipline the child in a harsh manner, particularly if it appears to contradict the methods used in the household.

-- Don't argue about anything with the mother in front of the children.
+- Don't argue in front of the children.
 A child is very leery of new people and will see even minor bickering as a threat.
-When trust has been established you are free to go at it as any normal couple would do.

 Reading the Reactions

 My son, on the other hand, was not so sure at first.
-He liked my husband a lot but was fiercely loyal to his own father.
+He liked my new partner a lot, but was fiercely loyal to his own father.
 He was a little older and tended to be very protective.
-If he caught us kissing or holding hands he would give us a funny look.
-Not quite disapproving but very unnerving.
-We did our best to play it cool, which helped him and my husband develop a bond that worked for them.

 Everyone Reacts in His Own Way